Jones Mind Expander - Women's Review

 The Mind Expander also delivered a bit of a wanting performance in our pop and jumping metric, meriting another 6 out of 10.
 We based this on how much spring the board has and how easy it is to catch some air, whether we were launching off a kicker or ollieing on flat ground, with these tests accounting for the remaining component of the total score.

 This board has a surprising amount of pop given its experimental surf rocker design.
 You can ollie with it, but you aren't going to be setting any height records.
 However, it does amazingly well launching off natural features in deeper snow, once again highlighting its powder-specific design.

 This board isn't a great value, given its lack of versatility.
 You would be much better served by an all-in-one board for the same price that performs well across a wider variety of snow conditions if you are shopping on a budget.

-While the Jones Mind Expander and its experimental surf rocker profile is undeniably fun in powder days, most people don't get to ski powder every single day — and we are totally jealous of people that do — and we wish this board was a bit more well-rounded to recommend it.
-It's a great — but expensive — addition to the quiver if you can afford it, but not the best if you only plan on owning a single board.
+If you want a snowboard that feels as surfy as possible, the Mind Expander is the perfect choice for you.
+Its experimental surf rocker profile is undeniably fun in powder days; most people don't get to ski powder every single day — we're envious of people that do — making this board more of a niche product than most people want when they are getting an all-mountain board.
+It's a great — but expensive — addition to the quiver if you can afford it but not the best if you only plan on owning a single board.

 — Marissa Fox